fogliato/cursoangular2/README.md

 ProAgil is an event management system that allows users to:
 - Create, edit, and delete events
-- Manage speakers (palestrantes) and their associations with events
+- Manage speakers and their associations with events
-- Handle event batches (lotes) and social media links
+- Handle event batches and social media links
 - Upload images for events
 - User authentication with JWT tokens
 - AI-powered natural language API interaction (Agent)